-Performance

-Returns (as of 12-31-24)
+Performance Returns (as of 12-31-24)

 Fund Index Peer Group

-1 year 9.51% 17.96% 7.57%
+1 year 17.96% 7.57%

+3 year 0.81% 6.50% 1.48%

-3 year 5 year 1.42% 6.27% 6.50% 11.19% 1.48% 4.43%
+5 year 5.63% 11.19% 4.43%

-10 year 5.77% 10.17% 4.55%
+10 year 5.14% 10.17% 4.55%

 Expense Ratio (as of 12-31-24)

-Expense Ratio 0.60%

-Expense Ratio 0.60% Cost Per \$1,000 \$6.00
+Expense Ratio 1.20% Cost Per \$1,000 \$12.00

-Sub-Account Inception Date: November 7, 2008 Underlying fund Inception Date: February 3, 1989

-¥See important notes.
+Sub-Account Inception Date: November 7, 2008 Underlying fund Inception Date: February 3, 1989 ¥See important notes.

 The performance_data presented represents past performance.
 Past performance is no guarantee of future results and current performance may be lower or higher than the performance quoted.
-An investment in a sub-account will fluctuate in value to reflect the value of the who account of walue for the sub-account will sub-account's underlying portfolio and, when redeemed, may be worth more or less than original cost.
+An investment in a sub-account will fluctuate in value to reflect the value of the sub-account's underlying portfolio and, when redeemed, may be worth more or less than original cost.
 Performance does not reflect any applicable contract-level or certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account invests.
 These charges, if included, would otherwise reduce the total return for a participant's account.
 Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.